Classic Motorcycle Build

 If a clunking noise is heard once installed and running, stop the bike, remove the alternator, and re-tighten the gear.
 Make sure that the splines are not extending past the gear.
 If so, add the supplied washer.

 Another negative about this system is that there is no simple way to keep the indicator light.
-If anyone knows how to, please email me.
+If anyone knows how to, please email me and I'll add it to this article.

 Conclusion